 The DHC was founded in 1992 to address problems in documenting dance and preserving the record, problems which were identified in a study commissioned by The Andrew W. Mellon Foundation and the National Endowment for the Arts.
-This study, titled Images of American Dance, recommended the formation of an alliance of the nation’s major dance collections to facilitate communication; develop national standards, policies and priorities; and implement collaborative activities and projects in the fields of dance preservation, documentation, and access.
+This study, titled Images of American Dance, recommended the formation of an alliance of the nation’s major dance collections to facilitate communication; develop national standards, policies, and priorities; and implement collaborative activities and projects in dance preservation, documentation, and access.

 Membership in the Dance Heritage Coalition is extended to institutions with significant collections in dance.

-Dance Heritage Coaltion Current Members
+Dance Heritage Coalition Current Members

-American Dance Festival
+- American Dance Festival

-Dance Notation Bureau
+- Dance Notation Bureau

-Harvard Theatre Collection
+- Harvard Theatre Collection

-Herberger Institute School of Dance (Arizona State)
+- Herberger Institute School of Dance (Arizona State)

-Jacob’s Pillow Dance Festival
+- Jacob’s Pillow Dance Festival

-Jerome Lawrence and Robert E. Lee Theatre Research Institute (ohio state)
+- Jerome Lawrence and Robert E. Lee Theatre Research Institute (Ohio State)

-Jerome Robbins Dance Collection (New York Public Library for the Performing Arts)
+- Jerome Robbins Dance Collection (New York Public Library for the Performing Arts)

-Library of Congress
+- Library of Congress

-Museum of Performance & Design
+- Museum of Performance & Design